iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/ConneR/[#014] The sincerest instance, right here, right now.md

 Never heard of ConneR, went because of curiosity.
 Well Sensei, today you officially have a new fan!!

 **MissingSth**<br>
-Is there a holo-recreation?
+Is there a holo\-recreation?
 QQ

 **DiiR**<br>
 Too bad Sensei insists on live performances only.
 It would be a blessing for us fans outside of Node08 if there are virtual seats available